aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 limited: true
 ---

-import ActionsIcon from "@site/static/images/icons/more.svg";
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import IntegrationIcon from "@site/static/images/icons/code-block.svg";
-import ServicesIcon from "@site/static/images/icons/database.svg";
-import IntegrationsIcon from "@site/static/images/icons/integrations.svg";
-import TrashIcon from "@site/static/images/icons/trash.svg";
-import EditIcon from "@site/static/images/icons/edit.svg";
+import ConsoleLabel from "@site/src/components/ConsoleIcons" import {ConsoleIcon} from "@site/src/components/ConsoleIcons"

 Service disk autoscaler allows you to scale your services by increasing disk storage capacity automatically when the disk is running out of space.